jwinternheimer/data-blog/content/blog/2022-05-10-geographic-market-insights/index.markdown

 This analysis should help guide budget allocation decisions related to paid marketing by country and capture insights to guide our "market prioritization" framework for market development/expansion and penetration efforts.

-**As of May 11, we're missing some data in the `fivetran_mixpanel.people` dataset.
+**As of May 12, we're missing county data for around 8% of users.
 Because of this, I've mostly used proportions rather than counts in this analysis.

 **A key assumption made in this analysis is that the data is missing _at random_, and that the sample of data we do have is representative of the population.